 Foot and Ankle Specialists & Podiatrists located in Mission Viejo, CA

 If you’re suffering from stabbing pain in your heel, it could be plantar fasciitis.
-Thomas Rambacher, DPM at Podiatry Hotline Inc. has innovative treatment solutions that will have you pain-free again in no time.
+Thomas Rambacher, DPM at Podiatry Hotline Foot & Ankle. has innovative treatment solutions that will have you pain-free again in no time.
 If you’re in the area of Mission Viejo, California, put an end your heel pain by calling the office or scheduling an appointment online.

 Plantar fasciitis is a painful condition caused by an inflamed ligament-like band in the foot.

 This band of tissue, called the plantar fascia, runs from the ball of your foot to your heel.
 Its purpose is to support your arch and absorb shock.
 When the plantar fascia becomes strained, pain can occur.

 Plantar fasciitis usually causes pain in the heel or along the inside of your foot where your arch and heel meet.
 But, pain can develop anywhere along the bottom of your foot where the plantar fascia is inflamed.
 Besides pain, you might also experience tenderness, stiffness, or soles that are swollen or warm to the touch.